-In order for the contract to be executed (i.e. for you to work), all documentation paperwork must be completed.
-Additional documentation to be completed includes the Employee Withholding Exemption Certificate, the University of Maryland System Graduate Assistant Tuition Remission Form, Authorization to Release Information, Immunization Certification, Payroll Direct Deposit Authorization and an INS I-9 Form.
-The first four forms are returned along with the contract, the I-9 form which is returned in person to the Office of Payroll & Employee Services (318 Hitchins Administration Building) no later than the date of hire.
-When submitting the I-9 you will need to bring with you original government issued identification documents such as driver's license and social security card or birth certificate.
+For the contract to be executed (i.e., for you to work), all documentation paperwork must be completed.
+Additional documentation to be completed includes the Employee Withholding Exemption Certificate, the University of Maryland System Graduate Assistant Tuition Remission Form, Authorization to Release Information, Payroll Direct Deposit Authorization and an INS I-9 form.
+The first four forms are returned along with the contract; the I-9 form is returned in person to the Office of Payroll & Employee Services (318 Hitchins Administration Building) no later than the date of hire.
+When submitting the I-9, you will need to bring with you original governmentissued identification documents such as driver's license and Social Security card or birth certificate.